 Why is anxiety more of a concern that worry?

 Worry and anxiety are both worth talking to a counsellor about.
 But anxiety is much more pervasive and out-of-control.
 Over time, anxiety can develop into panic attacks, anxiety disorders, and severe depression, all of which can greatly impact your ability to function.

 It’s important to get help for anxiety sooner rather than later.
 General anxiety is easier to treat than an anxiety disorder or major depression.

 A short-term therapy that works well for anxiety (and doesn’t see you having to go over your past) is cognitive behavioural therapy (CBT).
 It helps you recognise your distorted thinking and change it to balanced thinking.

 Would you like to work with a highly experienced, friendly therapist who can help you with anxiety?
-Harley Therapy connects you with top therapists in central London locations.
+Harley Therapy connects you with top anxiety therapists in central London.
 Not in London, or outside the UK entirely?
-Our new sister site harleytherapy.com puts you in touch with therapists you can see in-person, or over the phone or Skype.
+Our sister site harleytherapy.com puts you in touch with therapists you can see in-person, or over the phone or online.
 We’re here to help, so do get in touch.